wocn-unicamp/TraceFL-Net-Sim/README.md

   traces/figures/
 ```

-The FL and network stages are deliberately separated.
-FL execution produces the computational workload, while TraceFL-Net-Sim determines how the corresponding model updates are affected by the communication network.
+The FL and network stages are intentionally separated.
+The FL execution produces the computational workload, while TraceFL-Net-Sim evaluates how the corresponding model updates are affected by the communication network.

-The evaluated FL setting is synchronous and round-based.
-The central server waits for all participating clients before completing a training round.
+The evaluated FL workflow is synchronous and round-based: the central server waits for the model updates from all participating clients before completing the current training round.

 ---